At Peace Legal we understand that facing any criminal charge is a distressing situation to find yourself in.

 The laws of the road can seem complicated and confusing however the rules that Councils and the Police must adhere to are strict.

-Senior Partner, and Head of the Criminal Defence Department, Christopher Peace can provide expert advice in interpreting and defending all allegations of motoring offences.
+Chris Peace, who is Head of our Criminal Defence department, can provide expert advice in interpreting and defending all allegations of motoring offences.

 Contact us today with your query and we’ll get back to you as soon as possible.